Isabella Bandoja

-Isabella Marie Rabano Bandoja (born March 30, 2001) is a Filipino footballer who plays for Tuloy.
-She represents the Philippines at international level for football and futsal.
+Isabella Marie Rabano Bandoja (born March 30, 2001) is a Filipino women's professional footballer who plays for Hong Kong Women's League club TSL.
+She represents the Philippines at international level for futsal.

 Early life

 Bandoja was born on March 30, 2001.
 At 14 years old, Bandoja was admitted by the Tuloy sa Don Bosco; a foundation for abandoned and indigent children ran by Catholic priest Rocky Evangelista.
 Football was initially just a hobby for Bandoja but she was able to pursue the sport more seriously after the foundation established a football program for girls.

 Career

 Club

 Bandoja became part of Tuloy around 2014 or 2015.
 She played for her foundation's club Tuloy F.C. in the PFF Women's League.
 She was the top scorer for the 2018 and 2019–20 seasons.

 Her career went into hiatus in 2020 due to the COVID-19 pandemic.
 She did not play in the 2022 PFF Women's Cup but returned to the PFFWL for the 2023 season.
 Along with Dela Salle's Angelica Teves, Bandoja was named co-awardee of the golden boot with both women 19 goals each for the season.

 In 2025, Bandoja joined the Pinay5 Futsal Club to play in the High 5 Futsal League.

+In January 2026, Bandoja joined Hong Kong club TSL coming in from Tuloy.